relvaner/actor4j-core/Readme.md

  - designate how to handle the next message it receives." [[23](#23)]

 Compact Explanation:
 >One actor is no actor.
 They come always in groups, they want to collaborate.
 They do this over the messaging approach.
 Like in reality they have asynchronous behaviour.
 This avoids blocking behaviour on the side of the caller.
-Actors can be excuted in parallel, but the same actor only once at the same time.
+Actors can be executed in parallel, but the same actor only once at the same time.
 This avoids corruption in state.
-They can hold state and share there sate over (im)mutable messages.
+They can hold state and share their state over (im)mutable messages.
 Actors can be passive, reactive or even proactive.
-They can change there behavior over time, often as a result of the messages they got.
-Complex systems of concurrent interacting objects (here the actors) avoids the need of expensive locking and potential deadlocks by there asynchronuos message passing, often realized over lock-free queues.
+They can change their behavior over time, often as a result of the messages they got.
+Complex systems of concurrent interacting objects (here the actors) avoids the need of expensive locking and potential deadlocks by their asynchronous message passing, often realized over lock-free queues.
 Lock-free programming is a difficult job too.

 ## Use Cases ##